mcfunley/pugsql/docs/index.md

 # -> { 'user_id': 42, 'username': 'mcfunley' }
 ```

-PugSQL is a simple Python interface for using parameterized SQL, in files, with [any  SQLAlchemy-supported database](https://docs.sqlalchemy.org/en/13/dialects/index.html).
 In the example above, the query would be specified like this:

 ```sql
 --- :name find_user :one